The Miami Movement is powering an explosive year for Miami metro area, show two VC reports

 On Thursday, the National Venture Capital Association and Pitchbook released their Q3 report, the Venture Monitor, and although the reporting methodologies were different from CB Insights, remarkably the big number for South Florida came out about the same.

-According to Pitchbook, companies in the Miami-Fort Lauderdale metro area raised $2.4 million in the first three quarters, reaching an all-time high with a quarter still to go.
+According to Pitchbook, companies in the Miami-Fort Lauderdale metro area raised $2.4 billion in the first three quarters, reaching an all-time high with a quarter still to go.
 The 179 deals year to date for South Florida is already knocking on the door for a record high, and well ahead of the first three quarters of any other year, according to the report.

 The Miami-Fort Lauderdale metro area ranked 12th in the US by number of deals, according to Pitchbook.